Innovid: Partnerships

-Innovid is an open-platform and has established several partnerships with third-party vendors, media companies, agencies, and publishers.

 Innovid partnered with Roku to deliver personalized, targeted, and interactive video ads via Roku apps and allow viewers to easily subscribe to specific channels with a click of the remote.

 In February 2016, Innovid announced a partnership with Snapchat, to provide advertisers with detailed analytics about ad campaigns.
 Two months later, Innovid rolled out an integration with Facebook and Instagram, to help marketers deliver interactive video ads to both platforms while tracking analytics.
 In June 2016, Innovid also teamed up with Twitter to give advertisers access to more data about Twitter video ad campaigns.
 In December 2016, Innovid partnered with marketing clouds Oracle, Adobe, and IBM, enabling marketers for the first time to include video throughout the customer journey.

-MODI Media, the advanced TV arm of GroupM and the largest advertising media company in the world, recognized Innovid’s strong focus on the connected TV/ OTT market and began collaborating with the company to power all of MODI Media’s OTT video delivery and analytics.
+MODI Media, the TV arm of GroupM, recognized Innovid’s focus on the connected TV/ OTT market and began collaborating with the company to empower MODI Media’s OTT video delivery and analytics.

 In September 2019, Innovid and Roku announced that they were partnering on advertising measurement tools that would report across over-the-top (OTT) and traditional TV.
 Innovid's connected TV data would be matched with Roku's automatic content recognition (ACR) data to measure daily reach, frequency, and demographics.